The Unity of Men & Women with God and with One Another

 - 1993: Centro Pro Unione begins to offer a three week Summer Course in Ecumenism

 - 1996: St. Christopher’s Inn establishes a covenant with the rehabilitation program, House of Hope on the Hill in St. Petersburg, Russia, sharing the Inn’s successful model of addiction treatment so it could be implemented there.

 - 1998: Centennial Mass at St. Patrick’s Cathedral in NY celebrated by John Cardinal O’Connor to mark the 100 th anniversary of the founding of the Society of the Atonement.
 Friars also assumed pastoral care of St. Joan of Arc Parish, Toronto, Canada.

-- 2002: Friars begin Student Writing Content with Toronto’s Catholic Register in order to encourage students to write about ecumenism.
+- 2002: Friars begin Student Writing Contest with Toronto’s Catholic Register in order to encourage students to write about ecumenism.

 - 2015: Timothy Cardinal Dolan, of the Archdiocese of New York formally opens the cause for canonization of founder Servant of God Father Paul of Graymoor.